Ceren-Btmz/neighborhood-library/README.md

 ![img_6.png](imgs/img_6.png)

-Now we will have the User check the same book back in to confirm the steps have been accomplished and display the use of more code:
+Now we will have the user check the same book back in to confirm the steps that have been accomplished and display the use of more code:

 The user will input 2 in to view all checked out books: